Tweety-FER/in2ngPlayground/tutorial/angular/controllers.md

 ```

 This can look a bit confusing at first, so let's break it down a little and explain what is going on.
-In line 1, the module `tutorial` is selected as a source on which a new controller will be added.
+In line 1, the module `tutorial` is selected as a source on which a new controller will be added (note that it is a module *getter*, not a module *setter*).
 Line 2 has several things happening at once:

   -  `.controller()` method creates a new controller
-  -  It’s first parameter `tutorialController1` is the name of the controller
+  -  Its first parameter `tutorialController1` is the name of the controller
-  -  Second parameter is a list of injected parameters written inside of square brackets.
-The last parameter in that list is a controller’s constructor function which defines its child scope.
+  -  The second parameter is a function with a list of its dependencies.
+As seen in a previous chapter, we can use elements defined elsewhere, but we need to inject them.
+Angular does this by name, so to preserve the name list for javascript minification, we need the list the names of the injected objects in the array.
+The last parameter in that array is the controller's constructor, which receives the injected values in the same orders that they are listed in as the preceding values of the arary.

-Line 3 defines a new string variable named `hello` on its child scope.
-This variable, and any others defined inside child scope, is visible only inside the HTML element the controller `tutorialController1` is attached to.
+Line 3 defines a new string variable named `hello` on its own scope.
+This variable, and any others defined inside the scope, is visible only inside the HTML element the controller `tutorialController1` is attached to and its children.

 A controller is attached to the HTML element using ngController directive in the following way: